brunoseivam/epics-base-rust/README.md

 ## How to compile

-Instructions on how to compile this project on a Debian/Ubuntu system:
+Instructions on how to compile this project on a Debian/Ubuntu system.

-TODO
+    sudo apt install git build-essential libreadline-dev
+    curl https://sh.rustup.rs -sSf | sh   # Press 1 at the prompt
+    source $HOME/.cargo/env   # Needed for having cargo/rustc in the path

+    git clone https://github.com/brunoseivam/epics-base-rust  # This repository
+    cd epics-base-rust
+    make  # This takes a while.
+To recompile, issue 'make distclean all'

 ## How to test

-TODO
+This project replaces the iocsh module, the EPICS IOC shell.
+This shell is used in EPICS IOCs.
+There is one pre-compiled IOC that can be used.
+To run it:

+    ./bin/linux-x86_64/softIoc